anhmy03/GameProject/Readme.md

 http://localhost:3000/cart/user/1
 http://localhost:3000/cart/checkout/user/1

 These are endpoints that will appear with frontend too.
+Because I already do some of those with front end included, so we have to run it with frontend